jbrainz/eventio/README.md

 >react-router dom
 >react context api
 ### PROJECT WORKTHROUGH
-The apps entry point in the index.js that can be found in the apps root dir.
+The app's entry point in the index.js that can be found in the apps root dir.
 It uses the context api for  state management and alse react hooks, which makes entire app have access to state variables and action. styled-components was use for managing and creating custom re-useable styles, and axios for making api calls to the server.
 ### TODO